algosup/2024-2025-project-1-fpga-team-2/documents/functional/functional_specs.md

 **What defines a level in the game?**

-- A level consists of a road section with moving vehicles. <span style="color: grey">and a river section with floating logs, turtles, and hazards.</span> At the top of the screen are empty trashes slots where the raccoon must reach.
+- A level consists of a road section with moving vehicles. <span style="color: grey"><s>and a river section with floating logs, turtles, and hazards.</span></s> At the top of the screen are water  slots where the frog must reach.

 **What changes between levels?**